Wise314/barnicle-ai-systems/README.md

 ## 💼 Commercial Inquiries

-All three innovations available for immediate licensing or acquisition.
+All five innovations available for immediate licensing or acquisition.

 **Licensing Options:** Exclusive or non-exclusive arrangements available.